Ley789/SimpleRayTracer/Thesis/thesis.md

 # Rendering

-In the field of 3D computer graphics the process of generating an image from a Euclidean space with geometric shapes is called rendering.
-Also the result of this process is a rendering.
+In the field of 3D computer graphics the process of generating an image from an Euclidean space with geometric shapes is called rendering.
+The result of this process is also called a rendering.

-We introduce 2 rendering techniques called rasterization and ray tracing.
+We introduce two rendering techniques, namely rasterization and ray tracing.
 At the end of the chapter we compare both methods.

 ## Rasterization